AlanDThiessen/cm11a-js/README.md

 ### Heyu
 Kudos to the [Heyu](https://www.heyu.org/) project.
 Heyu provides a complete interface to the CM11A (and other devices).
 The documentation and research they have done has been priceless!
 Heyu ran my house for many years!

-### Contributors

-The following people have contributed code to cm11a-js.

-- **Craig Watkins** - Provided updates to the PollResponse algorithm and help test the changes.